allanNAIT/allanNAIT.github.io/cpsc1012/index.md

 ![cpsc1012-icon.png](cpsc1012-icon.png) **Programming Fundamentals**

 ## Topics
-_NOTE: Many of the lessons are still under development.
+_NOTE: Some of the lessons are still under development.
 They will be added when completed._
 1. [Introduction to Programming](01-intro-to-programming/)
   * [Problem Solving](01-intro-to-programming/problem-solving.md)
   * [Variable Identification](01-intro-to-programming/variables.md)